breuxi/go-better-auth/README.md

 Planned features:

 - 🔌 **Plugin System** – Extensible plugin architecture for custom business logic and routes.
-Including flexible plugin interface to implement all kinds of plugins with third party providers.
+Including flexible plugin interface to implement all kinds of plugins.
-- 🛡️ **Enhanced Security** – CSRF protection and more.
 - ⚡ **Rate Limiting** – Configurable, per-endpoint rate limiting with memory or database storage
-- 🔁 **Token Refresh Flow** – Automatic token refresh and session extension

 ---